andreyestevam/LabHelperDiscordBot/README.md

 # LabHelperDiscordBot
-LabHelper – A Discord bot + web dashboard for organizing meetings, reminders, and shared resources in research labs (or organizations in general).
+LabHelper – A Discord bot for organizing meetings, reminders, and shared resources in research labs (or organizations in general).